Credit Suisse Expects Northrop Grumman To Outperform (NYSE:NOC)

 The Thesis

-Northrup looks like a good value because it’s stock dropped more than 20 percent last year – after having been overvalued in Spingarn’s opinion.
+Northrop looks like a good value because it’s stock dropped more than 20 percent last year – after having been overvalued in Spingarn’s opinion.
 The sell-off has created a buying opportunity for what used to be one of the more expensive defense stocks, Spingarn said.

 “With 2018’s market correction, NOC now has one of the most well supported valuations among the defense primes,” he wrote in a note to investors on Monday.